project-meucci/thimm.github.io/docs/Agtech - So What?/Farming-eggs-the-startup-way-sarah-sivyer-on-continuous-improvement-and-customer-intimacy.md

 ---
-title: Farming eggs the startup way - Sarah Sivyer on continuous improvement and customer intimacy
+title: Farming Eggs The Startup Way Sarah Sivyer On Continuous Improvement And Customer Intimacy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-11-18)